 Or you could choose your own shares after some research and invest that way.
 If you have $500+ to invest, my preference is to invest in packets of shares this way instead of Raiz as the fees are lower if you invest directly.
 However, do your research and invest wisely.

 Eventually, you will need to replace items in your home.
 Research has shown the difference between old appliances and new ones when it comes to energy efficiency, especially for things such as heating and air conditioning.
 A new split system air conditioner might cost a little upfront, but the savings on your bills can be huge!
 Is your fridge or washing machine on its way out?
-Start researching now for the best deals such as 2nds World, which has appliances with slight scratches for much less than their RRP.
-Keep your tax return to use for the upgrade.
+Start researching now for the best deals such as The Good Guys especially when on sale.

 Add it to your super

 Compound interest is your friend when it comes to superannuation.
 The sooner you put money in, the longer it has to earn interest and grow then earn interest on that interest.
 You can read here how you can be a millionaire even as a single mum through compound interest.
 Plus, depending on your income, there are co-contributions and other tax benefits for the following year if you deposit into your superannuation.

 Sit your tax return in your offset account to reduce the interest you pay and clear your mortgage quicker.
 Alternatively, you could do some repairs or renovations to increase the value of your home then look at refinancing to get a better rate and save even more.

 Personally, I view travel as a valuable investment in living your life and when done with the family, it is great for relationships, bonding and creating memories.
 It doesn’t need to cost a lot either.
 I shared here how to make money with travel and this post has tips to save money with travel.
 To get you started you can get $55 off with Airbnb and if you are booking flights check out Skyscanner or BudgetAir for some great deals.